 This is an event about flight duration: whose rocket can stay up in the air the longest in stable gliding flight after being launched vertically with a rocket motor of a specified total impulse.
 All parts of the rocket that boost must return together.
 Therefore, staging and pop-pods cannot be used.
 The gliding portion may not use flexible materials for its aerodynamic surfaces (if it did, it would belong in the “Flexwing” event) and may not have an attached parachute or streamer.

-For the full rules for this event, please see the Rocket Glider rules in the Pink Book.
+For the full rules for this event, please see the Rocket Glider rules in the Model Rocket Sporting Code.

 The contestant may make one or two flights.
 Up to two models may be used.
 The score is the sum two flights, as long as one is returned.